Xinyuan-yang/MycRacklet/joss/paper.md

 # Acknowledgments

-We acknowledge the financial support of the Swiss National Science Foundation (grants #162569 and ...)
+F. B. and J-F. M. acknowledge the financial support of the Swiss National Science Foundation (grants #162569) and

 # References